Cyber-Wolfe/Netflix_and_Analyze/README.md

 ## Tech Overview

-The initial cleaning of our data had been done by translating the excel sheet and exporting them as seperate based on the data we had wanted to analyze, genere, language, score, and the overall filtered data.
-The filtered data set is the data we will be intitally using 9353   We had dro Then the cleaned data will be placed into machine learning models and into a database to for easy querying of datasets to be analyzed.
+The initial cleaning of our data had been done by translating the excel sheet and exporting them into a the Microsoft SQL database platform and were further seperated into, Titles, Release Date and Movie Type.
+The data was then seperated based on the data we had wanted to analyze by, genere, language, score, and the overall filtered data.
+The filtered data set is the data we will be using for the machine learning model.
+After more cleaning the initial data went from 9353 row to 3588 after dropping columns and null values.

 ### Database mockup